 See About Snippets.

 Track Changes You can track changes made to content files edited in the XML Editor and accept or reject those alterations individually.
 Each change is marked in a color (different colors for different users) and/or labeled in a sidebar (see About Track Changes).
 You can change the way tracked changes are displayed in the interface—e.g., in balloons, inline, change bars (see Changing the Display of Tracked Changes).
 The tracked changes for each user can be shown in a separate color.
 You also have the option of choosing a specific color for all users (see Changing the User Color for Reviews).

 Note: When you send files for review or receive review packages from others, changes made to those files are automatically tracked.

 - User Name and Initials You can modify the user name and initials that are part of annotations and the track changes feature.
 You can do this from the Review tab in the Options dialog (File > Options).
 See Changing Your User Name and Initials.

-Note: You cannot use the Text Editor when working with review packages.
+Important: You cannot use the Internal Text Editor when working with review packages.